shehryarsadiq/lead-fetcher/README.md

 # LeadFetcher

-A web-based lead generation and management system designed to collect, organize, and manage business leads efficiently.
+A web-based lead generation and management tool designed to help users discover, search, and manage business leads efficiently.

 ## 📌 About The Project

-**LeadFetcher** is a web-based lead management application built to help users collect and manage business leads in an organized way.
+**LeadFetcher** is a web-based lead generation platform built to provide an organized and user-friendly way to search for business leads.

-The system provides a clean interface for managing lead information and maintaining lead records through a centralized dashboard.
+The project focuses on creating a clean interface, structured lead information, and an efficient search experience.

 ## ✨ Features

-* 🔐 Admin authentication
-* 📊 Dashboard with lead overview
-* 👥 Lead management
-* ➕ Add new leads
-* ✏️ Edit existing leads
-* 🗑️ Delete leads
-* 🔍 Search and manage lead records
+* 🔎 Business lead search
-* 📋 Organized lead information
+* 📋 Lead information display
+* 🏠 Modern home page
-* 📱 Responsive user interface
+* 📱 Responsive design
-* 🗄️ MySQL database integration
-* ⚡ Dynamic interactions using JavaScript/AJAX
+* ⚡ Fast and interactive search experience
+* 📄 Dedicated features section
+* 👨‍💻 About section
+* 📩 Contact section
+* 🎨 Clean and user-friendly interface

 ## 🛠️ Technologies Used